thephpleague/fractal/pagination.md

 consider using Cursors instead.

-Paginator objects are created, and must implement `League\Fractal\Pagination\PaginatorInterface` and it's specified methods.
+Paginator objects are created, and must implement `League\Fractal\Pagination\PaginatorInterface` and its specified methods.
 The instantiated object must then be passed to the `League\Fractal\Resource\Collection::setPaginator()` method.

 Fractal currently ships with the following adapters: